QualiTorque/torque-start-environment/README.md

 ```
 ### Blueprints validation

-If you work on Colony Blueprints repository you can extend the validation capabilities of your workflow by using a combination of [validate](https://github.com/QualiSystemsLab/colony-validate-bp-action) action and start/stop actions.
-So that, you can ensure that not only is your blueprint valid but also the working sandbox could be launched using it.
+If you work on Colony Blueprints repository you can extend the validation capabilities of your workflow by using a combination of the [validate](https://github.com/QualiSystemsLab/colony-validate-bp-action) action and start/stop actions.
+So that, you can ensure that not only is your blueprint syntax valid but also a working sandbox could be launched using it.

 Please note that the example also shows how you can force the sandbox to terminate if it was not ready within a timeout or was deployed with errors.